ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 277 BPM, 1:45 | 7.84★\
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

-Yet again Minato Yukina is making a return to the Loved category with *eicaTV vs kanone - MG277*.
+Yet again, Minato Yukina is making a return to the Loved category with *eicaTV vs kanone - MG277*.

 This map has seen quite some plays back in the day, and even in the current year!
-Back in 2018 it was even picked for the osu!catch Solo Cary Tournament as a Nomod pick in the Grand Finals.
+Back in 2018 it was even picked for the osu!catch Solo Carry Tournament as a Nomod pick in the Grand Finals.
 This should probably give you somewhat of an indication of how hard the map is.
-Due to the nature of the song, of course the map is gonna be a speed map.
-The map starts out relatively calm, but don't let that throw you off as the patterns at the start require you to have pretty precise movement giving you very little room for error.
-About 75% in the map speeds up a lot, introducing left to right jumps, streams, and to top it all off at the very end a small hyperwalk pattern to throw you off just a little bit more.
+Due to the nature of the song, of course the map is gonna be focused around speed.
+It starts out relatively calm, but don't let that throw you off as the patterns at the start require you to have pretty precise movement, giving you very little room for error.
+About 75% of the way in, the map speeds up a lot, introducing left to right jumps, streams, and to top it all off at the very end a small hyperwalk pattern to throw you off just a little bit more.

 Do you dare to go to war with this map, or perhaps go back to Overwatch?

 [![](/wiki/shared/news/2021-02-28-project-loved-february-2021/catch/4-dan-ctb-1st-pack.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})